 McIntire-Stennis formula grants support forestry research, in accordance with the McIntire-Stennis Act.

-In general, Hatch funds support graduate student training and a small supply budget, with most awards raning from $40,000 to $45,000/yr.
+In general, McIntire-Stennis funds support graduate student training and a small supply budget, with most awards ranging from $45,000 to $50,000/yr.
 Alternative staffing requests will be considered, although requests for larger total amounts of funding will require proportionately stronger justification.
 Principal Investigators should address these issues under the Justification section.

 Please be aware that if your proposal is approved for funding, this approval does not necessarily approve the budget as requested.
 Funding levels are approved a few months prior to the start of the project.
 Funding approvals are contingent on funding availability and allowability on Formula Grants.
 Requested items/funding categories are subject to disallowance.
-Please refer to current FY16 Call for proposals for more information.
 See our Formula Grant FAQs and Formula Grant Policies pages for additional information.

-McIntire-Stennis funding is open to faculty members in CALS, SOHE, and AHABS.
-Faculty from other colleges and universities may serve as collaborators on a project, however, it should be demonstrated the needed expertise does not exist within CALS, SOHE, or AHABS.
+McIntire-Stennis funding is open to faculty members in CALS and SOHE.
+Faculty from other colleges and universities may serve as collaborators on a project, however, it should be demonstrated the needed expertise does not exist within CALS and SOHE.
 For such collaborations, appropriate matching commitment of resources is required.

 Each proposal is judged on appropriateness of proposed research for formula funding, quality of the science, and likelihood of successful achievement of those goals.